chennakeshavadasa/Low-dropout-Voltage-Regulator-LDO-using-SKY130PDK/README.md

 # Low-dropout-regulator-LDO-using-SKY130PDK
-Design of miller compensated 2 stage opampLDO using open source SKY130PDK
+Design of LDO using open source SKY130PDK